 All written material submitted for grading must contain the following or will receive an automatic ZERO GRADE.
+Homework should be submitted on standard 8.5" x 11" paper with proper margins (1" top, bottom and sides).

-- Your full name - The name of the current assignment (e.g. Homework 1, Quiz 5, etc.) - The date on which you handed in the material - The title of each problem requested for submission (e.g. CH5-6) above the work associated with that problem.
+- Your full name

+- The name of the current assignment (e.g. Homework 1, Quiz 5, etc.)

+- The date on which the assignment is due

+- The title of each problem requested for submission (e.g. Ch21-Q2 or Ch22-P3) above the work associated with that problem.

+- No more than 4 solutions per page